SCR Creation Topics

 Insert file method

 Ensure that the location of the section files is known.
-When working in ProjectWise the local folder must be known.
-From the MS Word File tab select and copy the path from the File information.
+When working in ProjectWise the local folder can be found from the MS Word File tab, left click on the path and choose an option.

 From the MS Word Insert tab select the down arrow next to the Object and select Text from File....
 Select the desired file.
 Then under Tools, select Insert.
 This copies the text from the file into the active document.